WGLab/PipeVar/README.md

 # Update that needs to be done.

 Add LongPhase process, and ACMG Guideline, and PhenoGPT2 for note direction.
+Clean up the output results as well.

+We are also working on version so reference genome may not be previously downloaded, but can be ran with hg38 or grch38 option.

+SAM/CRAM support will be included in future as well.